-A GUIDE TO MOUNT BROMO –

 (4:00am) We stayed the night in Cemoro Lawang, a gorgeous mountain city nearest to Mount Bromo crater.
 With the close proximity of green hills and massive farms of fresh vegetations, it nearly felt like we were on the site of the movie “The Sounds of Music.”

 We realized why the Javanese treasure catching the sunrise.
 The unpleasant cold and wait for the break of dawn was totally worth it.
-It’s only when you slow down and take the moment to be present do one understand the awe, beauty and wisdom behind needing to be patient in catching the sunrise.
+There is absolute beauty in patience and being present.

 Full view of Mount Bromo and wondering what lays underneath the clouds.
 Continue down with us.